 As the war was drawing to a close in 1918, Britannia was supporting convoys bound for South Africa.
-On one occasion, Britannia was sent help to the troopship SS Mantua, which was stricken with flu, and also supported the coaling of ships in port where staff were also ill.
+On one occasion, Britannia was sent help to the troopship SS Mantua, which was stricken with flu, and also supported the coaling of ships in port where the staff was also ill.
 As a result of these duties, Britannia herself was in quarantine in September 1918 in Sierra Leone, with 43% of her crew themselves with the flu; sadly some of these sailors succumbed and died.

-By October and November 1918, Britannia was once again escorting convoys to and from Dakar in the Sudan, which saw her cross the Suez Canal and which brought her into the area of the Straits of Gibraltar.
+By October and November 1918, Britannia was once again escorting convoys to and from Dakar in the Sudan, which saw her cross the Suez Canal and brought her into the area of the Straits of Gibraltar.
 After a quick stop in Gibraltar, Britannia ventured forth from port for what would be the last time.

 The End Approaches

 For Germany, conditions had become increasingly.
-The German admiralty ordered its fleet of submarines, known as U boats, operating in the Adriatic to cease sinking Allied merchantmen and return home.
-The British naval intelligence services, known as ‘Room 40’, based in London cracked the codes and learned of the U-boats intended escape.
+The German admiralty ordered its fleet of submarines, known as U-boats, operating in the Adriatic to cease sinking Allied merchantmen and return home.
+The British naval intelligence services, known as ‘Room 40’, based in London cracked the codes and learned of the U-boats' intended escape.
 To get home, the U-boat fleet would also need to transit the perilous waters of the Mediterranean where U.S. Navy and Royal Navy submarine chasers focused their attention on the narrow passage point of the Straits of Gibraltar.

-On the 8th of November 1918, two ships detailed to hunt down enemy submarines, U.S.S.
-Druid and HMS Privet, were trading shots in rough seas off Gibraltar with the German submarine UB-50 who was sitting on the surface.
+On the 8th of November 1918, two ships were detailed to hunt down enemy submarines, U.S.S.
+Druid and HMS Privet, and were trading shots in rough seas off Gibraltar with the German submarine UB-50 who was sitting on the surface.
 UB-50 eventually got away, but on the following day the tables were turned, and the hunted was now the hunter; UB-50 had HMS Britannia in its periscope.

-The sinking of HMS Britannia
+The Sinking of HMS Britannia

 At 08.08 hours on the morning of the 9th of November, UB-50 commanded by Captain Heinrich Kukat, fired three torpedoes.
 One torpedo hit the Britannia aft on the port side.
 Following this there was a large explosion as a cordite fire started in the ship’s magazine.
 Flooding with water, Britannia began to list to port.
-A distress call went out, but in the chaos that ensued, it became too difficult to launch the ship's life boats.
+A distress call went out, but in the chaos that ensued, it became too difficult to launch the ship's lifeboats.
 Fortunately for some of the crew, they managed to transfer directly to one of the escorting vessels which came alongside.
 Following the call for help, two other ships were scrambled from Gibraltar to assist Britannia's two escorts.